oracle-livelabs/apex/employee-onboarding/9-improve-ui/9-improve-ui.md

     ![Select Home page](./images/home-page.png " ")

-3. In the rendering tree, right click on **Body** and select **Create Region**.
+3. In the Rendering Tree, right click on **Body** and select **Create Region**.

     ![Create New Region](./images/create-nav-region.png " ")

-4. In the property editor, enter/select the following:
+4. In the Property Editor, enter/select the following:

     - Under Identification: